Top 10 Best Reverse Proxy Providers 2023: [Free and Paid]

 • Poor documentation in earlier versions.

-8. Varnish HTTP Cache:
+8. Varnish HTTP Cache

 Varnish HTTP Cache is a caching reverse proxy that is free and open source.
 It also speeds up web applications.
 It works by saving information on the computer to make web apps run faster.